Rairye/mnl-ws-norm/README.md

 ## Background

-A person experience led me to realize the possible shortcomings of solely relying on regex and the split method in Python.
+A personal experience led me to realize the possible shortcomings of solely relying on regex and the split method in Python.

 I was analyzing text data taken from public domain material that had been written by multiple authors.
 When I used the split method to tokenize the words by half-width space, I had noticed that the words were not split individually; instead, some of the elements in the result list were strings made up of multiple words.